Skip to content

 Fractions

-A fraction represents a part of a whole.
+A fraction represents a relationship between two quantities.
 It has two parts:

 \[\frac{\text{numerator}}{\text{denominator}}\]